Priorities for care of the dying person

-- Develop an individualised plan of care and treatment to meet the dying person’s own needs and wishes, and document this so that consistent information is shared with those involved in the person’s care and is available when needed
+- Develop a personal plan of care and treatment to meet the dying person’s own needs and wishes.
+Document this so that consistent detail is shared with those involved in the person’s care and is available when needed.

-- Pay attention to symptom control.
-Consider the 5 key symptoms of pain, breathlessness, agitation, respiratory secretions and nausea and vomiting
+- Look at symptom control.
+Consider the 5 key symptoms of pain; breathlessness, agitation, respiratory secretions and nausea and vomiting.

-- Pay attention to the person’s physical, emotional, psychological, social, spiritual, cultural and religious needs
+- Look at the person’s physical, emotional, psychological, social, spiritual, cultural and religious needs.

-- Refer to specialist palliative care if the person and/or situation require this and ring for advice if unsure about anything.
+- Refer to specialist palliative care if needed and ring for advice if unsure about anything.